-Name of the Statute Nature of the Dues Amount (Rs. in Lacs) Financial year to which the amount relates Forum where dispute is pending Income Tax Act, 1961 Income Tax 37.43 2007-08 Supreme Court Income Tax Act, 1961 Income Tax 10.40 2003-10 Income Tax Appellate Tribunal (ITAT)
+Name of the Statutes Nature of dues Amount (Rs) Lakhs Period Which Amount Relates to (Assessment Year) Forum in which dispute is pending Income Tax Act 1961 Income Tax 37.43 2007-08 Supreme Court Income Tax Act 1961 Income Tax 10.40 2003-04 Income Tax Appellate Tribunal (ITAT) Total 47.83 viii.
+There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.